-Voluntary Prekindergarten (VPK) is a free, state-funded program designed to prepare children for kindergarten.
-Children must be 4 years of age on or before Sept.
+Voluntary Prekindergarten (VPK) is a free, state-funded program that prepares children for kindergarten.
+Children must be 4 years old on or before Sept.
 1 of the school year in which they are enrolling.

 Guided by the Florida Early Learning and Developmental Standards for 4 year olds, the program provides developmentally appropriate activities in literacy, language, science, social studies, math, health and safety, art and music.